Improve defroster performance by making sure your truck’s air-conditioning unit is ready for winter

 By Stephen Petit

-Seasonal HVAC maintenance is quick, simple and relatively inexpensive to do, according to Red Dot’s Gary Hansen.
+Seasonal HVAC maintenance, which may include an air conditioning unit repair, is quick, simple and relatively inexpensive to do, according to Red Dot’s Gary Hansen.

 It’s been a cold night and you’re hot to get rolling.
 But your defroster is taking forever to clear the windscreen.

 ‘You may not realize it, but your air-conditioner has a big effect on whether your defroster is working at peak efficiency,” said Gary Hansen, vice president of engineering at Red Dot Corp.
 Red Dot is a leading designer and manufacturer of heating, ventilation and air-conditioning systems, components and replacement parts for commercial vehicles.

 The air-conditioner helps the defroster quickly clear the wiper-stroke area and the door window glass by removing moisture from the air, Hansen said.
 To improve the performance of your defroster, make sure the truck’s air-conditioning unit is functioning properly and is fully charged with refrigerant at the start of the heating season.